Paris St-Germain 7-1 Celtic

 Attempt missed. Ángel Di María (Paris Saint Germain) left footed shot from outside the box misses to the left.
 Assisted by Adrien Rabiot.

 Attempt blocked.
-Javier Pastore (Paris Saint Germain) right footed shot from the right side of the box is blocked.
+Javier Pastore (Paris Saint Germain) right footed shot from the centre of the box is blocked.

 Attempt blocked.
 James Forrest (Celtic) left footed shot from outside the box is blocked.
 Assisted by Leigh Griffiths.